wiseupdata/terraform-databricks-unity_catalog/README.md

 ---

-# The most cheap azure cluster is the bellow
+# One of The most cheaper azure clusters is the one below

 You can test in single mode.